 Turus Mara operate from Ulva Ferry for trips to the Treshnish Isles and Staffa.
 They do photography trips as well as timetabled trips.
 We had a wonderful day out with them last June.
 Unforgettable.
 I posted lots of photographs on the farm blog.
 Don’t forget you are eligible to a discount with Turus Mara by staying here!

 Alternatively you could go out with Alternative Boat Hire from Iona.
 Under sail.
 On a beautiful wooden boat.
 This is a trip I would LOVE to do.
-Sometimes they moor their boat at Ulva so it might be possible to join them from there.
+Sometimes they moor their boat at Ulva so you never know, it might be possible to join them from there.

 Last but not least